JumaJuiceTime/TheHundredSaints/Magic/Holy Magic.md

 ## Praying at Shrines

-Shrines dedicated to specific saints are scattered throughout Dolmenwood.
+Shrines dedicated to specific saints are scattered throughout Ouran.
 A holy spell-caster who prays for 1 hour at such a shrine earns the blessing of the saint in the form of an additional spell.
 Once bestowed, a blessing remains with the character until the spell is cast.
 The DCB has full details on praying at shrines.

 ## Casting Spells